A pollution incident is when any substance is released to land, air or water that could harm people or the environment.

 Details about the fuel, oils, gases and chemicals you store at your site and how much of these you normally keep.
 This information will help the emergency services in an incident.
 Attach product data sheets and control of substances hazardous to health (COSHH) assessments for any substances that pose a risk to people or the environment.

-Once you have identified what you store at your site, you should carry out an environmental risk assessment that will help you decide what action you need to take to prevent a pollution incident - see environmental risk assessment.
+Once you have identified what you store at your site, you should carry out an environmental risk assessment that will help you decide what action you need to take to prevent a pollution incident.

 Your plan should describe the actions you and your staff will take in the event of an incident.
 Your plan should contain details of how you will: